 Beating the Freshman 15

-• Low- or non-fat Greek yogurt, a great source of protein
+• Low-fat or nonfat Greek yogurt, a great source of protein

 • Fresh fruit

-• Low- or non-fat milk -- the real thing, or soy or almond milk
+• Low-fat or nonfat milk, or soy or almond milk

 • String cheese

 • Hummus and veggies (baby carrots, broccoli florets) for dipping